asn42/website/README.md

     asn-website is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

-    You should have received a copy of the GNU Affero Public License along with asn-website.
+    You should have received a copy of the GNU Affero Graduate Public License along with asn-website.
 If not, see <https://www.gnu.org/licenses/>.

 ### Cadman font